BICENTENNIAL TRIBUTE

 B: Oh Hobby!
 I tire of promiscuous concubinage - and will settle for a quiet, though debauched, life with the inexhaustible Miss Cameron as my official mistress and disciplinarian of the roaming Paphians of Newstead

 H: Open your eyes - which are portals of the sun - my friend!
-I saw the Floozy ask Scrope for tips on Hazard - and requesting specifics re. the upholstery inside his Dormeuse
+I heard the floozy ask Scrope for tips on Hazard, request specifics re. the upholstery inside his Dormeuse - and - his sleeping arrangements for the night!

 B: Ah! - once more betrayed!!! (weeps on H's shoulder - recovers promptly) - however, I am suffering from severe exhaustion - and damned be to it - if the girl cannot read and write!